egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 The different machine learning methods used in this project take historical stock data for a particular company over a certain date range (in the past) as training input, and outputs projected estimates for a given queried date range (in the future).
 The following ones are the methods taken in this project to address the problem of making predictions about how the closing stock prices will perform:

-* ARIMA (autoregressive integrated moving average): It is a very popular statistical method for time series forecasting that takes into account the past values to predict the future values. [@stock_price_arima]
+* ARIMA (AutoRegressive Integrated Moving Average): It is a very popular statistical method for time series forecasting that takes into account the past values to predict the future values. [@stock_price_arima]
 * Prophet: It is a time series forecasting library designed and pioneered by Facebook, that is claimed to be extremely simple to implement. [@prophet_facebook] [@prophet_mongolian_stocks]
-* LSTM (Long Short Term Memory): It is a deep learning approach based in Recurrent Neural Networks (RNN) also used to make predictions in time series. [@stock_price_lstm_proc] [@stock_price_lstm]
+* LSTM (Long Short-Term Memory): It is a deep learning approach based in Recurrent Neural Networks (RNN) also used to make predictions in time series. [@stock_price_lstm_proc] [@stock_price_lstm]

 ### Metrics